cazala/synaptic/docs/growing-neural-ca.md

 1. seed-only growth warm-up;
 2. persistent sample-pool rollouts at a lower learning rate;
-3. damaged pool samples for regeneration.
+3. a gradual ramp from undamaged to several damaged healthy samples per batch.

+The demo uses the reference batch shape of eight samples: the worst sample is reseeded and the healthiest three are damage candidates.
+It begins the damage ramp at update 512, reaches three damaged samples per batch at update 1,024, and retains the persistence learning rate through update 2,048 before decaying it.
+This teaches repair during the same early window in which the flower first becomes stable instead of postponing regeneration for a separate long phase.

 Selected outputs replace the same pool entries they came from, allowing a state to accumulate a long trajectory over many short BPTT windows.
 After warm-up, the selected state with the highest target loss is replaced by a fresh center seed.
-Damage is sampled from the healthier selected states.
+Damage is sampled from the healthier selected states using random circles whose radius ranges from roughly 10% to 20% of the grid width.
+This includes the centered four-cell-radius cut made by the demo's Damage button.
 Rollouts whose absolute state exceeds `poolValueLimit` are also replaced by a seed, preventing one numerically runaway state from poisoning the pool.

+The demo continues its bounded health readbacks during the fifteen-second manual-damage grace period.
+Numerical divergence can still trigger a reset, but normal target-loss drift cannot interrupt repair.
+Once the visible loss returns near its pre-damage value, the page reports that regeneration succeeded.

 The task is iterative, not an instant classifier.
 The 24×24, 128-hidden demo begins forming the target within hundreds of iterations and becomes more